MarkusDatgloi/ebikeApp/README.md

 # ebikeApp
 An app allowing Garmin watches to show information about a Shimano STEPS ebike.
-This project is a simple app for Garmin watches, built using Garmin Connect IQ (CIQ).
+This project is a simple app for Garmin watches, build using Garmin Connect IQ (CIQ).

 This project was derived from Mark.Ai's project at https://github.com/markdotai/emtb which is released in the Garmin app store here: https://apps.garmin.com/en-US/apps/461743f9-b350-486f-bd87-613c7b0bab90.